 - Pus or thick discharge from the eye

 - A shadow in the visual field

 It’s important to consult with your eye doctor for specific timelines regarding your recovery.
-“Generally, we are cautious when the pressure in the eye is low,” says Craven.
-“We will recommend limited lifting and bending.
-If your pressure normalizes, you should be able to return to light job duties in about one or two weeks.”
+Caution should be taken when eye pressure is low, and patients should avoid heavy lifting, bending over, vigorous activity or straining.
+When pressure normalizes, most people should be able to return to light job duties in one or two weeks.

 Most people can resume daily activities such as reading, watching TV or using phones, computers or other electronic devices within the first few days following surgery.
 Showering and bathing may also resume.
-Eye protection (a shield or glasses) is used to prevent bumping or rubbing the eye.
+Eye protection (a shield or glasses) may be used to prevent bumping or rubbing the eye.

-  For the procedures where the eye pressure is low, avoid the following activities during the first couple of weeks after surgery:
+For procedures in which eye pressure is low, avoid the following activities until otherwise directed by your doctor:

 You should also avoid these activities, which can cause infection from bacteria:

 - Swimming or using hot tubs; depending on the surgery, there may be a lifelong precaution in this regard.